-45. I vary the decision the Health Service is deemed to have made refusing access to the Information in Issue under section 46(1)(a) of the RTI Act, and find that access to the Information in Issue may be refused under section 47(3)(b) of the RTI Act as its disclosure would, on balance, be contrary to the public interest.

-46. I have made this decision as a delegate of the Information Commissioner, under section 145 of the RTI Act
+- I vary the decision under review and find that access to the Information in Issue may be refused under section 47(3)(b) of the RTI Act as its disclosure would, on balance, be contrary to the public interest. - 46.
+I have made this decision as a delegate of the Information Commissioner, under section 145 of the RTI Act.